HN Mechanical Engineering Bundle (Pearson)

 U36 Advanced Mechanical Principles

-On successful completion of this unit learners will be able to have more advanced knowledge of mechanical principles to determine the behavioural characteristics of materials subjected to complex loading; assess the strength of loaded beams and pressurised vessels; determine specifications of power transmission system elements; and examine operational constraints of dynamic rotating systems.
+On successful completion of this unit students will be able to have more advanced knowledge of mechanical principles to determine the behavioural characteristics of materials subjected to complex loading; assess the strength of loaded beams and pressurised vessels; determine specifications of power transmission system elements; and examine operational constraints of dynamic rotating systems.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Determine the behavioural characteristics of materials subjected to complex loading.